 Things to do in Virginia Beach

-While on the beach, you can also tour the Cape Henry Lighthouse, which serves as the entryway to Chesapeake Bay.
-The adventure continues through Cape Henry’s 2,888-acre First Landing State Park, where more than a million visitors hike, bike, swim and camp out every year.
-Airplane aficionados will fly back in time at the Aviation Museum, home to aircrafts from both World Wars and one of the largest waybird collections in the world.
+Tour the Cape Henry Lighthouse, the fourth oldest lighthouse in the country, which serves as the entryway to Chesapeake Bay.
+Continue your adventure by hiking or biking through Cape Henry’s 2,888-acre First Landing State Park.
+Airplane aficionados will fly back in time at the Military Aviation Museum, home to aircrafts from both World Wars and one of the largest private warbird collections in the world.

 The accessibility of Virginia Beach really does allow us to attract the national audience.